 Upper respiratory infections are usually accompanied by continuous coughing and sneezing, which irritate the brain membrane.
 This can cause a mild or significant headache.

-Unlike other possible causes of cat headaches, which lack definite outward signs, upper respiratory conditions come with several different symptoms.
-These may include
+Unlike other possible causes of cat headaches which lack definite outward signs, upper respiratory conditions have several different symptoms.

-Note: If you believe your cat's headache is from heat exhaustion, remove him or her from the hot environment and dampen their fur with lukewarm water - (the water mustn't be ice or icy; it could cause them to go into shock).
+Note: If you believe your cat's headache is from heat exhaustion, remove them from the hot environment.
+Dampen their fur with lukewarm water.
+The water must not be iced or icy; it could cause them to go into shock.
 You could also expose them to an environment with a sufficient flow of room-temperature air (such as that from a fan).

 Cats also get headaches from dehydration.
-It usually occurs when your cat is not drinking enough water or when he or she loses too much of it.
-It may also occur as a result of diarrhea and vomiting.
+It usually occurs when your cat is not drinking enough water or losing too much of it.
+It may also be a result of diarrhea and vomiting.

 Persistent cat headaches may be a sign of brain disease.
 Conditions like brain tumors and encephalitis affect blood vessels, brain membranes, and nerves, leading to pain.

 Looking for a way to learn more about your cat's health, breed and potential risks?

 Unlike humans, cats cannot express or verbalize their pain.